-The purpose of this tutorial is to mount NTFS on Linux.
-NTFS stands for New Technology File System and is created by Microsoft for use on their Windows operating systems.
-It doesn’t see much use on Linux systems, but has been the default file system on Windows for many years.
-Linux users are probably used to seeing drives with the ext4 file system, which is normally the default and definitely the most widespread in the Linux world.
+NTFS stands for New Technology File System and is developed by Microsoft for use on their Windows operating systems.
+NTFS is not normally used on Linux systems, but has been the default file system on Windows for many years.
+Linux users are probably used to seeing drives with the ext4 file system, which is ordinarily the default and certainly the most widespread in the Linux realm.